nuejs/nue/packages/nuejs.org/docs/css-best-practices.md

 ## Avoid CSS frameworks
 Avoid CSS frameworks.
 They just add extra layers of complexity and very little value.
 Once you've created your design system, and know exactly what you're doing, the CSS comes naturally.
 Any 3rd party library is just on your way by adding tons of things you don't need.
 For example, Bootstrap 4 has around 9000 lines of CSS, which is orders of magnitude more than what is needed for this website.

-Minimalism is probably the most undervalued development skill leading to significantly smaller and more manageable code.
+Minimalism might be the most undervalued development skill.

-> 10 lines of code is easier to maintain than 100 lines of code
-> *Nue CSS best practise*